Git FAQ

 $ git clean -fd

-In some situations, you might also - in addition to untracked files - want to delete any ignored files.
+In some situations, you might also - in addition to untracked files - want to delete any ignored files that match a specific pattern.
 An example use case for this could be when you want to clean out a folder that contains build artifacts.
 Using the "-x" flag allows you to include ignored items:

 $ git clean -fx